-Council will continue to monitor the situation under the routine compliance monitoring programme, but may require further investigations if necessary.
+The Council has noted and will continue to monitor the potentially increasing nitrate/nitrogen concentrations under the routine compliance monitoring programme.
 In time, addition of total nitrogen analysis of the samples to the programme may help with the interpretation of the receiving water results.

-Historical data is also indicating a trend of increasing acid soluble manganese in the discharges from the site (Figure 12).
-However currently, with a few exceptions at site AWY000105, the tributaries beyond the wetland treatment system are below the ANZECC guideline for the protection of 80 % of species (3.6 g/m), with the landfill tributary well below the guideline for the protection of 99 % of species (1.2 g/m).
+Historical data has also indicated a trend of increasing acid soluble manganese in the discharges from the site.
+However, over recent years, the tributaries beyond the wetland treatment system are below the ANZECC guideline for the protection of 80 % of species (3.6 g/m3), with the landfill tributary well below the guideline for the protection of 99 % of species (1.2 g/m3).